Close×

 Formal notice - Instructions for use

-You may have heard that sending a letter of formal notice could be relevant when there's a disagreement with a merchant.
+You may have already heard that sending a letter of formal notice could be relevant when there's a disagreement with a merchant.
 But what exactly does this mean?
 When is it appropriate to use this type of letter?
 How should it be written?
 What can you expect once you've sent it?

 Let's take it apart.